Raster Translation Basics: Converting Bands and Palettes

 GIF is a palette-based format, while JPEG is pure RGB24 or Gray8 and does not support palettes.

-2. Add a RasterPalette* transformer
+2. Add a RasterPalette* Transformer

 We have two solutions: add a RasterPaletteRemover or a RasterPaletteResolver.
 We could use a RasterPaletteRemover to delete the palette, but the resulting UInt8 interpretation is unsupported in JPEG.
 We could then add a RasterBandInterpretationCoercer to coerce UInt8 to Gray8—but that would give us a gray resulting raster.